By Neil Chaudhuri | November 5, 2016

 For example, you might point out that the Product Owner has been unavailable to answer critical questions.
 You could use the number of meetings missed.
 You could work with the rest of the team to track how many hours you all had to wait for answers by adding up the elapsed times between E-mails or chats sent and received.
 That kind of delay is common, and it has a significant impact.

 For another example, you might inform the lead/ScrumMaster that he or she isn’t shielding you enough from bureaucracy.
 The lead may have no idea that you devoted 23% of your apparent capacity to non-development activities.
 That too would have a significant impact.

 The key thing here is that you have actual irrefutable data describing where leadership–not just the developers–must improve if they want high-quality software delivered fast.

 Now I get this isn’t so easy.
 Here you are already under fire from leadership for delays, and now you’re taking time out of development to keep score.
 It also won’t be fun to confront leadership; you will need to overcome any shyness or reservation by trusting your data.
 And of course they may not have the humility or desire for self-improvement and could react quite negatively.
 If so, this might be a team and perhaps even an organization you should leave immediately, but who am I to say that?
 People with families and other responsibilities can’t always leave their jobs–and find better ones–so easily.

 It is up to you to decide whether leadership will appreciate your candor and the data behind it and whether this kind of team is where you want to work.

 If I see the software engineer who asked this salient question at a future ALN event, I hope to share these thoughts with him.
-I think if leadership has the willingness to improve and the message is constructive and data-driven rather than disparaging and defensive, this approach will work.
+If leadership has the willingness to improve and the message is constructive and data-driven rather than disparaging and defensive, this approach will work.

 Then again, if leadership really is perfect and there are no metrics suggesting otherwise, then your team should consider signing up for some of our courses.